brainhubeu/hadron/README.md

 **Hadron's purpose is to facilitate the building of Node.js applications:**

-##### Low-level framework-agnostic
+### Low-level framework-agnostic

-Hadron is a high-level Node.js framework built on top of Express (with support for other micro frameworks coming in the future).
+Your application is built independently from other frameworks (Express, Koa).
+Hadron creates a layer between HTTP requests and your app written in plain Javascript.

-It abstracts away underlying request and response objects, providing simple data structures as input and output of your routes' handlers, making them simple to test and easy to deal with.
+Hadron abstracts away underlying request and response objects, providing simple data structures as input/output of your routes' handlers, making them simple to test and easy to deal with.

-##### Dependency injection
+### Dependency injection

+The dependency injection pattern enables you to easily change interface implementation.
+Hadron gives us the power to create SOLID applications.

-Thanks to using dependency injection containers as a central dependency management solution, it provides a convenient way to access all dependencies in handler functions.
+Containers as a dependency management solution provides a convenient way to access all dependencies in functions.

-#### Modular structure
+### Modular structure

-Hadron is modular, in addition to core functionalities mentioned above we provide a complete solution for requests processing via separate packages:
+The modular structure enables you to add/remove packages or create your own extensions.
+Hadron provides a complete solution for request processing using separate packages.

+Current packages:

 * security management
 * input validation